parsaeemojtaba/ParSa360-Air/README.md

    chmod 777 /home/pi/ParSa360-Air/Install.sh
    ./Install.sh
    ```
-Reboot after the isntalltion is done.
+Reboot after the installation is done.

 To run the logger, you ccan run either of the fllowing files.
 - without a GUI
    ```